imdreamrunner/browser-vue-loader/README.md

 * [➡️ TODO MVC](https://imdreamrunner.github.io/browser-vue-loader/examples/todo-mvc/)

-### Loads a CommonJS or AMD module from NPM registry
+### Loads a CommonJS or AMD module from a URL or NPM registry

 The loader can directly load a CommonJS or AMD module from NPM registry, if the name of the module cannot be resolved to a valid URL.